bintracker/bintracker/docs/editing.md

 At a basic level, Bintracker is quite similar to other chiptune trackers.
 If you have used any modern tracker like Famitracker, OpenMPT, or TIAtracker, you will probably feel right at home.
 There are, however, a few notable differences.

 - Bintracker is a meta-tracker, meaning it supports different sound engines on various platforms.
 How the Bintracker interface looks depends largely on the sound engine you use.
-Some engines may have a very unusual layout that is not very tracker-like.
+Some engines may have an unusual layout that is not very tracker-like.

 - The concept of "pattern length", eg. the idea of a pattern consisting of a given number of rows, does not exist in Bintracker.
 Patterns (as well as any other block types such as effects tables) are endless by default.
 You use the sequence to control pattern lengths.